Faculty

 Master of Fine Arts in Acting, University of Texas at Austin

 Elia Nichols is a Public Speaking and Communication coach and professor, a TEDx Speaker Coach, a keynote speaker, as well as a tv, film and stage actress.
-She has coached 21 TEDx speakers from all over the world into stage and screen success.
-Elia is the lead public speaking coach for companies and institutes such as Menarini Pharmaceuticals, Confindustria, Syneos Health, Aquarance (Greece), Thomas Cuisine (USA), and Lions + Tigers (USA), and the European University Institute.
-Elia has taught Public Speaking, Body Language and Communication techniques the European University Institute (Fiesole), the European School of Economics, Istituto Lorenzo de’Medici, and the University of Texas at Austin.
-As an actress, Elia is best known for her starring role as Professor Tucker in the TV series Maggie & Bianca Fashion Friends that airs nightly on the RAI Gulp channel in Italy and worldwide in 180 countries on Netflix.
-She is also one of the two co-founders of F.E.S.T.A.
-Theatre Company and has produced and acted in many of its productions.
-In addition, she has been the presenter at Italian and English-speaking events throughout the USA and Italy.
+She has coached 21 TEDx speakers from all over the world and is the lead public speaking coach for companies and institutes like Menarini Pharmaceuticals, Confindustria, Aquarance (Greece), Lions + Tigers (USA), and the European University Institute.
+As an actress, Elia is best known for her starring role as Professor Tucker in the TV series Maggie & Bianca Fashion Friends on the RAI Gulp channel in Italy and in 180 countries on Netflix.
+She is also a co-founder of the F.E.S.T.A.
+Theatre Company.

 PhD in Renaissance Studies, Yale University